But the court could also take the high road, the better path and take a moral stand for the rights of the undocumented in our communities.

 Instead, governors and attorneys general from 26 states across the country, led by Texas, filed a lawsuit to reverse this program and a federal court blocked it.
 The governors and attorneys general do not have a solution or a better way to serve those in need in our community; it is strictly a political move.

-As a result, the Supreme Court has been weighing whether Obama followed the appropriate rule-making process when he directed the administration to create the Deferred Action program and whether such a decision is really the president’s to make.
+the Supreme Court has been weighing whether Obama followed the appropriate rule-making process when he directed the administration to create the Deferred Action program and whether such a decision is really the president’s to make.

 If the justices rule in favor of undocumented immigrants and their families (and the president) a program that will help millions find the security and opportunity to thrive in this country can move forward.